Sunseekers and cigarette runs: Europe starts to reopen borders

-BRUSSELS/MADRID (Reuters) - European nations eased border controls on Monday as coronavirus cases declined after three months of lockdown, with Germans heading abroad on holiday and French people streaming into Belgium to buy cheap cigarettes.
+BRUSSELS/MADRID (Reuters) - European nations eased border controls on Monday as coronavirus cases declined after three months of lockdown, with German tourists heading for Mallorca and French bargain-hunters streaming into Belgium to buy cheap cigarettes.

-But the continued closure of most of Spain, a patchwork of quarantine rules and remote-working by many who once commuted across borders mean pre-crisis travel levels are a way off.
+But the continued closure of most of Spain, a patchwork of quarantine rules and remote-working by many who once commuted across borders mean pre-crisis travel levels are still a way off.

-Greek airports allowed more international flights as the country sought to salvage its summer season, German tourists flocking to neighbouring Denmark caused an 8 km (5 miles) queue and Italians popped into France to buy lottery scratch cards.
+Greek airports allowed more international flights as the country sought to salvage its summer season, German tourists flocking to neighbouring Denmark caused an 8 km (5 mile) queue and Italians popped into France to buy lottery scratch cards.

-Spain is allowing in a small number of holidaymakers from Germany as the Madrid government works out how to make mass tourism work now.
-Sunseekers queued at Düsseldorf to board a flight to Mallorca.
+Spain is initially allowing in 10,000 holidaymakers from Germany as the Madrid government works out how to handle mass tourism before opening up more fully in the coming weeks.

-“It’ll be quieter than normal,” said one mask-wearing tourist.
-“But it’s a good feeling that it’s all starting up again, that we can travel again.”
+Hundreds of German sunseekers, the first tourists to visit Spain since borders were closed in March, arrived in Mallorca on Monday on a flight from Düsseldorf.

+They passed signs reminding them in German and Spanish to wash their hands and wear masks, then queued at a distance from each other to have their temperatures read and paperwork checked by border staff also with faces covered.

 The Schengen area of 22 EU countries plus Iceland, Liechtenstein, Norway and Switzerland operates control-free crossings.
 But for three months they have been mostly closed.

-European officials hope lifting internal border controls will allow a gradual reopening to other countries from July and revive a tourism industry that flatlined during the lockdown.
+Officials hope lifting internal border controls will allow a gradual reopening to other countries from July and revive a tourism industry that flatlined during the lockdown.

-The sector makes up almost 10% of the EU economy and even more in Mediterranean countries, some of which were hit hardest by the pandemic.
+The sector makes up almost 10% of the EU economy and even more in Mediterranean countries.

 In Greece, passengers arriving from airports deemed high-risk will be tested and quarantined for up to 14 days, depending on the result.
 Restrictions remain for passengers from Britain and Turkey.
 Arrivals from other airports will be randomly tested.

-The European Commission on Monday launched a site, "Re-open EU reopen.europa.eu/en", giving information on travel, which coronavirus rules apply, and whether hotels and beaches are open.
+The European Commission has launched a site, "Re-open EU reopen.europa.eu/en", giving information on travel, coronavirus rules, and whether hotels and beaches are open.

 But it will not be a return to unfettered travel for 420 million Europeans.

-Spain will allow no foreign tourists until June 21, with exceptions for some Spanish islands.
+Spain will allow no foreign tourists until June 21, with exceptions for some islands.

 Elsewhere, the right to travel will depend on where you live and where you are going.
 The Czech Republic has a traffic-light system, barring tourists from ‘orange’ or ‘red’ countries such as Portugal and Sweden.